Jacob Zuma’s nine lives: How South Africa’s ex-president keeps coming back

 It was only the latest twist in 82-year-old Zuma’s long and controversial political career.

+Zuma, who joined the ANC as a teenager, was jailed on Robben Island for a decade under the apartheid regime.
+He went on to head the ANC’s intelligence wing in exile, and after the end of apartheid, quickly rose through the party’s ranks.

-Although Zuma led the ANC for years and was a two-time South African president, he is now going up against his former party under the banner of the uMkhonto we Sizwe (MK) party in the country’s most closely contested election since the first democratic vote 30 years ago.
+He led the ANC for years and was a two-time South African president.
+Now, though, he is going up against his former party under the banner of the uMkhonto we Sizwe (MK) party in the country’s most closely contested election since the first democratic vote 30 years ago.

-Zuma’s comeback as a challenger to incumbent President Cyril Ramaphosa’s hopes of a second term is not surprising, say analysts.
+Zuma’s return to South Africa’s political centrestage, as a challenger to incumbent President Cyril Ramaphosa, is not surprising, say analysts.
 Since 2005, Zuma has been hit with a barrage of court trials and political scandals that might have sunk many politicians.
 But he has bounced back each time, his “grassroots” approach helping him keep a loyal follower base intact.

 “Zuma has had the most ferocious wrestle with the judicial and political institutions in South Africa,” said Ongama Mtimka, a politics and history lecturer at Nelson Mandela University.
 “There is no politician in the country that has presented a test of powers on the separation of powers like him.
 [But] these issues prove that the conduct of political power is limited by the rule of law.”